voxell-tech/motiongfx/README.md

 ## Goal

 The goal of this tool is to procedurally generate animations with code.
-Below are some of the core design principles used in Bevy MotionGfx:
+Below are some of the core design principles used in MotionGfx:

 - Ease of use.
 - Performance by default.